 Well, my friends – there’s good news and bad news.

-The good news is I’ve been to Garden Isle half a dozen times and have lots of tips for things to do in Kauai.
+The good news is I’ve been to Garden Isle half a dozen times and have lots of tips for unique things to do in Kauai.
 The bad news is – many of you ask me what to do in Maui.
 So far, I can’t help you with that.

-1. Helicopter Tour
+1. Take a Helicopter Tour in Kauai

 If there’s one activity on Kauai that’s an absolute MUST DO, it’s a helicopter tour of the island.
 I’ve done two choppers and one small plane and all three times I was moved to tears.
 This island is just stunning from above and it makes you appreciate its vast wildness when you can see it from up high.